garciart/network-automation/scripts/ansible_notes.md

 - It checks if a public key file already exists.
 - If the public key file does not exist, it generates both a private key file (id_rsa) and a public key file (id_rsa.pub).
-- It reads the the RSA public key from the public key file and places the key in a **fact** that is accessible to all *tasks* within the playbook (similar to a global variable).
+- It reads the RSA public key from the public key file and places the key in a **fact** that is accessible to all *tasks* within the playbook (similar to a global variable).
 - It connects to each node listed in *hosts* and creates an `authorized_keys` file within the `.ssh` directory of the SSH user.
 - To prevent other users from accessing the file, it sets the `authorized_keys` file's permissions to read-write by the owner only.
 This action also prevents SSH password prompts when using SSH keys.
 - It adds the RSA public key to the `authorized_keys` file.